Any2HRTF/Pinna2HRTF/README.md

 ## Desktop apps

 - **macOS:** Apple Silicon, macOS 13 or later.
 Open the DMG and drag Pinna2HRTF to Applications.
 [Download the macOS app](https://ecosystem.sonicom.eu/tools/30).
-- **Windows:** x64, Windows 10 version 2004 or later.
-Extract the entire ZIP and open `Pinna2HRTF.exe` inside it.
-[Download the Windows app](https://ecosystem.sonicom.eu/tools/31)
+- **Windows:** x64 portable App, Windows 10 version 2004 or later.
+[Download the Windows installer](https://ecosystem.sonicom.eu/tools/31)

 Packaged apps include Python, the models, and the simulation tools.
 They work offline without a separate Blender or `uv` installation.